huggingface/transformers/docs/source/en/agents.md

 When trying to accomplish a task, an agent can be either programmed to:

 - devise a series of actions/tool calls and run them all at once, like our `CodeAgent`
 - or plan and execute them one by one to wait for the outcome of the each action before launching the next one, thus following a Reflexion ⇒ Action ⇒ Perception cycle.
-Our `ReactAgent` implements this latter framework.
+Our `ReactJSONAgent` implements this latter framework.

 ![Framework of a React Agent](Doc%20agents%20ac753b9a3b934eaba22f659ba994c4bd/Untitled.png)